MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/realtime-communication/object-rtc-api.md

 Several other objects also play a role.
 The [`RTCIceGatherer`](https://msdn.microsoft.com/library/Mt433107) gathers local ICE candidates for use by a single [`RTCIceTransport`](https://msdn.microsoft.com/library/Mt433112) object.
 Remaining sections of the API fill in details relating to RTP *capabilities* and *parameters*, *operational statistics* and compatibility with the [WebRTC 1.0 API](http://go.microsoft.com/fwlink/p/?LinkID=627573).

+> [!NOTE]
-> NOTE: Since Microsoft Edge does not implement the data channel, the `RTCDataChannel` and `RTCSctpTransport` objects are not supported.
+> Since Microsoft Edge does not implement the data channel, the `RTCDataChannel` and `RTCSctpTransport` objects are not supported.